 With no legally defined shred size and in the absence of any regulatory requirements governing shred size, individual organisations are responsible for specifying the appropriate shred size to ensure compliance with GDPR.
 The required shred size outcome will be within the scale EN15713 level 1 – 7 and the level selected should be sufficient to reduce the risk of a data breach.

-Data controllers should be aware that the smaller the shred the more secure the destruction (for more details on why shred size matter – click here).
-Topwood have seen an increase in requests for high security shredding and on-site shredding.
+Data controllers should be aware that the smaller the shred the more secure the destruction.
+Topwood have seen an increase in requests for high security shredding and on-site document shredding.
 Cross cut shredding is the safest option as it reduces the risk of a data breach.
 The critical point for data controllers when considering data security is that shred size is not the only factor in determining a safe destruction process.
 It is important to note that shred size is just one factor in the mix that ensures a secure chain of custody.

 Data controllers are required to consider all the factors that make for a more secure destruction process – such considerations are:

 – Use a professional shredding firm (accredited to IS0 27001)

 – Shred on-site and witness the destruction before is leaves your workplace